ScalaGameDev/awesome-scala/README.md

 * [BlockSmith](https://github.com/bbarker/BlockSmith/) `pre-release` -  BlockSmith is currently an experiment in the ways of MineCraft-like voxel games.
 * [Scalatron](https://scalatron.github.io/) - Scalatron, a multi-player programming game in which coders pit bot programs (written in Scala) against each other.
+* [scalawarrior](https://github.com/scalawarrior/scalawarrior) - This is a game for learning Scala which is inspired by [ruby-warrior](https://github.com/ryanb/ruby-warrior).
+On each floor you instruct the warrior to battle enemies, rescue captives, and reach the stairs by writing some Scala!
+* [stargame](https://github.com/tommycli/stargame) - Multiplayer browser-based space 4X RTS.
 * [UltraBlackBloodDeath](https://github.com/sykophant/sykophant-game) `untested` - An open-source FPS tournament game made using Scala on top of JME3.

 ### Closed-Source